 Who has to file one and why?

 So, if your invoices on a job are going unpaid, you must be ready to act.
-We recommend that all contractors, subcontractors, and material suppliers begin a new project knowing they may have to protect their payment rights with a mechanics lien and be prepared to send a pre-lien notice letter.
+We recommend that all contractors, subcontractors, design professionals and material suppliers begin a new project knowing they may have to protect their payment rights with a mechanics lien and be prepared to send a pre-lien notice letter.
 Therefore, specific information should be collected at the start of every project, which is as follows:

 - Project information: Project owner, name of the project, common address (or legal property description), and county where the project is located.

 - For subcontractors: Name (or company name) and mailing address of the General (Prime or Original) Contractor.

 - For sub-subcontractors: Although not required under Texas Construction Law, it is preferred to have the name and mailing address of all Subcontractors involved in the contract chain.